Amelia5p/YogaWithBilly/README.md

 *** left putting div in between nav and main so it makes space >> need to figure how to push main down instead tomorrow as will be image.

+BUGS
+-- hero image wasnt 100 width - images in px which was stretching screen and didnt know what to priotritise- change to %